rofergon/Speed-Rush-2D-contract/README.md

 - Cars and parts as NFTs (Engine, Transmission, Wheels)
 - Dynamic stats system where each part contributes to multiple attributes
+- Advanced part tracking system for equipped and unequipped parts
+- Detailed metadata system for cars and parts
+- Configurable car minting price
 - Repair workshop to maintain cars in good condition
 - Car degradation system during races
 - Race leaderboard system